23 Genius Tips to Reduce Food Waste

 There’s no hiding from the truth; we waste a lot of food.
 Roughly one-third of the food produced around the world (Translation: 1.3 billion tons) gets lost or wasted every year, according to the Food and Agriculture Organization of the United Nations.
 Even if we could just recoup 25 percent of that food waste globally, it would be enough to feed 870 million hungry people, the U.N. says.
 Fruits, veggies, roots, and tubers have the highest waste rates.

-The average family of four in the United States tosses away $2,000 worth of food in the trash can each year, according to a Wall Street Journal report.
+The average family of four in the United States tosses away anywhere between $500 and $2,000 worth of food in the trash can each year, according to a Wall Street Journal report.
 And that’s not even the worst part!
 The environmental impact is making scientists across the globe wring their hands in worry.
 We know you’d like to think that your food just goes back into the ground or a bunny comes and eats it, but the scary reality is that those food scraps in the landfill emit methane—a potent greenhouse gas that can contribute to global warming because of its ability to trap heat.

-Read to cut down on food waste?
+Ready to cut down on food waste?
 Stellar!
 These 23 genius tips will help you do just that.
 On your marks, get set, go green team!

 File this under genius: Make a deal with your work bestie to trade leftovers at lunch.
 That way, you won’t feel bored by eating the same meal back-to-back.
 Plus, when you brown bag it at lunch, you save yourself from all those extra calories you’d pack in by going through a drive-thru or out to eat.
 “You really should eat your leftovers quickly so they don’t grow any bacteria or mold,” advises Guberti.